sonjagr/kd4ad_1/README.md

 distinguished by their size measured in number of free parameters.

 In folders with 'student_normals', you will find incomplete analysis only using a fraction of normal digits for training student.

+In folder drawio_files, you find files to upload into https://app.diagrams.net/ to change architecture plots.